-Paul's last self-praise, which he makes before the "leading men of the Jews" in Rome, opens with the defense that he had "had committed nothing against our people or the customs of our fathers", yet he had been "delivered as a prisoner from Jerusalem into the hands of the Romans" (Acts 28:17).
-And this although they "wanted to release him, since there was nothing against" him (Acts 28:18).
-But his opponents answer him that the "heresy" Paul represents was "contradicted on all sides" (Acts 28:22).
-To explain his own position, he "testified to the kingdom of God and trying to convince them about Jesus both from the Law of Moses and from the Prophets" (Acts 28:23).
-But because of the hardening of those who did not believe, "this salvation of God has been sent to the Gentiles" (Acts 28:28).
-The Acts of the Apostles ends openly, according to which "Paul lived there two whole years at his own expense, and welcomed all who came to him, proclaiming the kingdom of God and teaching about the Lord Jesus Christ with all boldness and without hindrance" (Acts 28:30-31).
-This rather surprising ending knows nothing of Paul's imprisonment, nor of the rest of his life, suggests neither martyrdom nor further travel, even if the time limit of his stay in his rented flat suggests that this abode, and perhaps not even Rome, was his last station in life.
-If the Acts of the Apostles is indeed a product of the mid-2nd century, the open-ended conclusion would be explained by the author's historicising intention.
+Paul’s final self-apology, which he makes before the “leading men of the Jews” in Rome, opens with the defense that he “[has] committed nothing against our people or the customs of our fathers,” yet has been “delivered as a prisoner from Jerusalem into the hands of the Romans” (Acts 28:17), and this even though the latter “wanted to release him, since there was nothing against” him (Acts 28:18).
+But his opponents respond that the “heresy” Paul represents has been “contradicted on all sides” (Acts 28:22).
+To explicate his position, he “testifie[s] to the kingdom of God and trie[s] to convince them about Jesus both from the Law of Moses and from the Prophets” (Acts 28:23).
+He argues that due to the hardening of those Jews who did not believe in Jesus’ message, “this salvation of God has been sent to the Gentiles” (Acts 28:28).
+Acts concludes with an open ending, according to which “Paul lived there two whole years at his own expense, and welcomed all who came to him, proclaiming the kingdom of God and teaching about the Lord Jesus Christ with all boldness and without hindrance” (Acts 28:30-31).
+This rather surprising close knows nothing of Paul’s imprisonment nor of the rest of his life, implying neither martyrdom nor further travel, even if the time limit given for his stay in the rented flat suggests that neither this abode, nor perhaps even Rome, was his last station in life.
+If Acts is indeed a product of the mid 2nd century, this open ending might be explained by the author’s historicizing intention.

-In general, the Acts of the Apostles, as presented here in broad strokes, describes the origins of the movement in clear biographical and geographical lines, which has not yet given itself the name "Christianity".
-It starts with the Risen and Ascending Jesus Christ, who transfers his authority of revelation, but also his miracle-working, the contradiction-provoking claim of the new messianic heresy to the twelve apostles he had already chosen during his lifetime.
-Next to and under these, the seven men of the Hellenists are placed, even if in the course of the narration only three of the twelve apostles are mentioned, James, Peter and John.
-Peter becomes the forerunner of Paul, who in turn becomes more and more central to the story until, after the account of the "Apostles' Council", he is the only protagonist, relegating all the other figures to the background.
-However, Paul is being portrayed in Acts by receiving characteristics of Peter just as, conversely, Peter is endowed with features of Paul.
-Finally, Paul's is also aligned with James.
-According to the Acts of the Apostles, the new movement is a heresy within the Jewish tradition, joined by a part of the Jews and also such people who are called God-fearers.
-However, the movement grows beyond the borders of Jewish life, determined by God and the Holy Spirit, because another part of the Jews is an obdurate people and because with Peter and Paul an active mission is carried out among the Gentiles, of which especially the second part of the Acts of the Apostles bears witness.
+In general, as sketched above, Acts describes the origins of the movement – that has not yet called itself “Christianity” – along clear biographical and geographical lines.
+It starts with the Risen and Ascending Jesus Christ, who transfers his authority of revelation, but also his miracle-working and the controversial claim of the new messianic heresy, to the twelve apostles he has chosen during his lifetime.
+Next to and under these, the “seven men” of the Hellenists are placed, even if the further narrative only mentions three of the twelve apostles: James, Peter, and John.
+Peter becomes the predecessor of Paul, who in turn becomes increasingly central to the story until, after the account of the “Apostles’ Council,” he remains the sole protagonist, relegating all other figures to the background.
+However, Acts portrays Paul as carrying some characteristics of Peter just as, conversely, Peter is endowed with features of Paul.
+Finally, Paul’s alignment with James is also emphasized.
+According to Acts, the new movement is a heresy within the Jewish tradition, accepted by some Jews, as well as by people described as “God-fearers.”
+However, as determined by God and the Holy Spirit, the movement grows beyond the bounds of Judaism, as other Jews remain orthodox and Peter and Paul launch an active mission among the Gentiles, of which especially the second part of Acts bears witness.